regen-network/regen-ledger/docs/regen-ledger/README.md

 ### Data Module

 ::: tip COMING SOON
-A beta version of the data module will be available in experimental builds of Regen Ledger in Q4 2020, and we are targeting a first release on [Regen Mainnet](/getting-started/live-networks.md#regen-mainnet) in Regen Ledger v3.
+The data module is under active development and will soon be made available in experimental builds of Regen Ledger and on [Hambach Testnet](/getting-started/live-networks.md#hambach-testnet).
 :::

 High quality and verifiable ecological data is an essential component in any modern ecosystem service marketplace.
 The **Data Module** is intended to sit alongside the Ecocredit Module, serving as a generic repository for more complex metadata pertaining to a credit batch or an ecosystem service project.